konstantin-kelemen/icinga2-pushbullet-notifications/README.md

 Take a closer look at the notifications.conf, by default the notifications are sent to users in the "noc" group.

-In case you use Director plugin for Icinga Web 2 you should do the following steps this work:
+In case you use Director plugin for Icinga Web 2 you should do the following steps to make this work:

 Create a group:
 ![alt tag](http://i.imgur.com/Ln2WCa4.png)